Skip to content

 in(boolean condition, R column, Object... values)

-• value: A collection containing the possible values for the IN condition.
+• value: A collection containing the possible values for the field in the IN condition.

-• values: A varargs list containing the possible values for the IN condition.
+• values: A variable arguments list containing the possible values for the field in the IN condition.

-• condition: A boolean value to control whether this IN condition is applied.
+• condition: A boolean value that controls whether to apply this IN condition.

 Examples